bin-wang-sh/Airbnb-Seattle-Analysis/readme.md

 ## 5. Licensing, Author, Acknowledgements
  - I make this project to help people understand how to earn more as Airbnb host.
 If it is useful, I will be glad to hear from you!
 Feel free to use  this and mention me so I can take a look at your work.

- - Thanks for Kaggle's dataset.
+ - Thanks for Kaggle's dataset!

- - Thanks for Fangzhong Feng's idea.
+ - Thanks for idea of Fangzhong Feng and Agustinus Nurgoho!